divio/divio-cloud-docs/reference/checks-timeouts.rst

 Divio CLI database and media push and pull
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* limited to 2GB - in practice, keeping transfer size below 500MB is strong recommended; for larger media transfers,
+* limited to 2GB - in practice, keeping transfer size below 500MB is strongly recommended; for larger media transfers,
   :ref:`use an S3 client<interact-storage>`
 * terminated after 30 minutes